maxint-rd/mxUnifiedLcdEdentifier2/README.md

 |  16    	|	LCDCAP  | LCD Contrast.
 Connect to GND via 100nF Capacitor.
 10K resistor may work too. |
 |  17-18  |	NC	     |	Not connected (-3V - 5V) output of LCD chargepump |

+Update: a 16-pin version was found!
+This version seems almost identical, except that pins 17-18 are not present. other than that the pinout seems identical.
 (See files in [documentation](/documentation) for more info)